Kimuksung/Docker_Airflow/README.md

 >
 > So If you use Window, you have to install WSL2

-So, introduce how work docker running
+So, introduce how to work docker running

 [Docker Basic](https://dortmoot.tistory.com/89)